-Reviews of the Best Budget Home Theater Systems Below $1000
+Reviews of the Best Affordable Home Theater Systems Below $1000

-The Klipsch 5.1 channel speaker system is capable of impressive sound and clear vocals in a compact size.
+The Klipsch 5.1 channel speaker system is capable of premium sound and clear vocals in a compact size.
 It features the Tractrix Horn Technology that will balance the tweeters and woofers.

 Due to the small footprint of the Klipsch 5.1 channel system, the satellite speakers can be mounted easily to emulate cinematic speakers in a movie theater.
 The cones of each speaker are rigid to minimize harmonic distortion and guarantee linear travel of the sound.